-Prerequisites: Admission to the Bi-Level Nursing program and reading proficiency Corequisite: PNE142
+Prerequisites: Admission to the Bi-Level Nursing program and reading proficiency

-Fundamentals of Nursing is designed to assist the beginning nursing student in acquiring a foundation of basic nursing theory.
+Fundamentals of Nursing is designed for the beginning nursing student to acquire a foundation of basic nursing theory.
 Students will explore the role of the practical nurse as a supportive member of the healthcare team and in performing skills associated with care of the adult and elderly patient.
+Embedded within the course are 30 hours (1,500 minutes) of clinical simulation laboratory time.
 (F,S)

-PNE142 Fundamentals of Nursing Clinical 1
+PNE142 Fundamentals of Nursing Clinical

-Prerequisites: Admission to the Bi-Level Nursing program and reading proficiency Corequisite: PNE141
+For equisites: Admission to the Bi-Level Nursing program and reading proficiency

 Fundamentals of Nursing Clinical allows the student to practice and demonstrate, in a controlled environment and real world settings, basic nursing skills and concepts discussed in PNE141, Fundamentals of Nursing.
-Students are divided into smaller groups for both clinical laboratory and clinical rotation assignments.
-Clinical laboratory sessions are generally conducted during the beginning of the semester, followed by assignments to clinical facilities.
+Students are divided into smaller groups for clinical rotation assignments.
+Students complete 64 hours of external clinical practice in a variety of health care settings.
 (F,S)